nikgraf/2019-11-react-beginner-workshop/lesson1/exercise.md

 ## React - Rendering & Components

 1. Render the whole list into one component.
 It should contain a preview only showing the name.

+_Hint_ creatre your own or copy the dataset from `solution/src/data.js` to your `src/data.js` and import it using `import data from "./data.js"`

 2. Add conditinal divs rendering the phone and email address if available in the data.
 3. Add a Phone component that replaces `+43` with `0` and replace the phone rendering using this component
 4. Add the following styles to your application and create a generic Card component rendering a div that's used to wrap each place entry in the list.